11.15.09

 2009 Ecology & Evolutionary Biology Honours Student Presentations

-Posted in Adelaide, Research, news, schools, science, youth at 11:21 pm by cascius
+Posted in Adelaide, news, Research, schools, science, youth at 11:21 pm by cascius

 It may have been Friday 13th and 40 degrees outside but the atmosphere in the Benham lecture theatre was one of quiet anticipation.